JackDuluoz/jungle-rails/README.md

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

+Input a date after the current date and use any three numbers for the CVC code.

 More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies